Hi, I’m Dean.

-First of all, please note that all of my written posts and all of my own photographs and images are actively protected by Copyright Law.
+Please note that all of my written posts and all of my own photographs and images are actively protected by Copyright Law.
+I will pursue those who use my material without my prior consent.

 I moved to Suffolk from London in 2007, with my Partner and our dog; our much loved Fred who sadly since passed away.
 Funnily enough, it was only after moving to Suffolk, from London, that I started researching my family tree and found a long family line originating from here.
 It somehow feels like I have ‘come home’.

-I was born and raised in west London but I am lucky to have had some experience of life abroad; living with my parents in Italy and South Africa for a time in my early childhood and, subsequently, travelling to many far flung parts of the world, something that I feel has enriched my life and my view of things.
-In my spare time, I’m quite creative and enjoy writing, photography, painting, sketching, crafting as well as walking with our dogs (two feisty young terriers).
+I was born and raised in west London but I am lucky to have had some experience of life abroad; living with my parents in Italy and South Africa for a time in my early childhood and, subsequently, travelling to many far flung parts of the world.
+Travel has enriched my life and my view of things.

 My Professional Life: